News and Ideas

-Highlighting methods and strategies supporting community-driven and rights holder-led initiatives resisting corporate human rights abuses, including news, research, analysis, and reflections.
+Highlighting methods and strategies that support community-driven initiatives resisting corporate human rights abuses, including news, research, analysis, and reflections.

 Katherine McDonnell Katherine McDonnell